Line S1 (Beijing Subway): Rolling Stock

 Being the only maglev line, the rolling stock is incompatible with any other line in the system.
 The rolling stock was made by CRRC Tangshan.
-Trains consist of 6 cars, with the train as a whole being 89 m long and 3 m wide, each car having.
+Trains consist of 6 cars, with the train as a whole being 89 m long and 3 m wide.
 The top speed of the trains is 105 km/h, with the operating speed being either 80 or 100 km/h.